Chapter 9 – The Moment of Decision

 I would probably also have had to put up with more KGB stunts.
 Like their mirror-image opposites in the CIA, once those people think they have had you in their sights they never give up.

-As well the Vietnam War was heating up and I would have to represent and defend Canberra’s increasingly ugly foreign policies.
+As well, the Vietnam War was heating up and I would have to represent and defend Canberra’s Vietnam atrocity, as they had already asked me to do in Moscow.

 Did I really want to be part of that kind of nonsense for the rest of my life?
 Maybe I should forget about the prestige of the New York posting.